 Communication between ExtJS and Angular becomes tedious.
 We have to rely on HTML5 messaging to transfer the data between the two applications

-Communication between ExtJS and Angular application becomes bit easy.
-With some tweak, global variables can be shared between both.
+Communication between ExtJS and Angular applications becomes a bit easy.
+With some tweaks, global variables can be shared between both.

 The integration effort is more and the overall application needs to be built differently.
 The standard Angular build will not help!

 In Order to try out these two approaches, we should first create one Angular Application using CLI and one ExtJS application using Sencha Cmd.